 555.2 Disqualification of Fleeing Felon, Probation or Parole, Intentional Program Violation or Noncompliance with Work Requirements

-The Office of Inspector General (OIG) Office of Welfare Fraud Investigation and Recovery Management will update the Disqualified Recipient System (DQRS) for a person who is to be disqualified for an intentional program violation.
-The terms of the disqualification must be entered by the CAO in the automated system.
+The Office of Inspector General (OIG) Bureau of Fraud Prevention and Prosecution will update the Disqualified Recipient System (DQRS) for a person who is to be disqualified for an intentional program violation.
+The terms of the disqualification must be entered by the County Assistance Office (CAO) in the automated system.

 7 CFR § 273.11(c)(1)